SMX and front-end board tester for CBM readout chain: Motivation for tester development

 The complete test procedure is relatively complex~\cite{romaniuk_test_2016} and requires a possibility to control the tested ASICs from the software, receive and analyze the collected hit data.

 The simplest approach would be to use for tests a part of the full prototype readout chain.
 Unfortunately, both the GBTX chip and the CRI boards are subject to export restrictions and cannot be used in all countries developing or manufacturing SMX-based systems.
 The cost of such a solution would also be too high.
-The high cost and limited availability of components have also blocked the possibility of using a tester prepared to develop the digital part of SMX and communication protocol~\cite{zabolotny_design_2017} based on the AFCK board~\cite{url-afck}.
+The high cost and limited availability of components have also blocked the possibility of using a tester prepared to develop the digital part of SMX and communication protocol~\cite{zabolotny_design_2017} based on the Kintex-based versatile AFCK board~\cite{url-afck} used as a readout backend in the prototype chain.

-As a hardware platform offering good availability and reasonable production cost, the GBTxEMU~\cite{zabolotny_gbtx_2021} board was selected.
+As a hardware platform offering good availability and reasonable production cost, the GBTX emulator (GBTxEMU)~\cite{zabolotny_gbtx_2021} board was selected.

 The GBTxEMU board was developed as a cheap and widely available replacement for GBTX-based CROBs.
 It was developed for emulating the GBTX ASIC or the whole CROB board but may also be adapted for operation as an autonomous tester.
 It provides broad availability of tester hardware for production in various production sites and additionally allows full system tests in collaborating institutions worldwide independently of the GBTX-based readout.
 It can be used either as an emulator of the GBTX readout board alone or as a full standalone backend system for frontend ASIC control.